 My first encounter with Goldacre, who holds himself up to be a campaigner for ‘evidence-based medicine’, was in 2005.
-He wrote, in reference to the New Optimum Nutrition Bible, “Holford’s sentence, on page 208 reads like this: “AZT, the first prescribable anti-HIV drug, is potentially harmful, and proving less effective than Vitamin C.” Then there’s a little superscript 23, referring you to this Jariwalla paper.
+He wrote, in reference to the New Optimum Nutrition Bible, “Holford’s sentence, on page 208 reads like this: “AZT, the first prescribable anti-HIV drug, is potentially harmful, and proving less effective than What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against….”
+Then there’s a little superscript 23, referring you to this Jariwalla paper.
 Just like in a proper academic article!
 So, vitamin C is better than AZT… The paper doesn’t even contain the word AZT.
 Not once.”

 Fair enough.
 I had referenced the right author, but the wrong paper in a series of studies – the one that showed vitamin C was profoundly anti-HIV, but not the paper that compared the effects of AZT and vitamin C.